 Incorporate a maintenance and inspection schedule into the design to ensure the effectiveness of water quality swales.
 Inspect swales during the first few months after installation to make sure that the vegetation in the swales becomes adequately established.
 Thereafter, inspect swales twice a year.

 During the inspections, check the swales for slope integrity, soil moisture, vegetative health, soil stability, soil compaction, soil erosion, ponding and sedimentation.

 Regular maintenance includes mowing, fertilizing, liming, watering, pruning, and weed and pest control.
-Mow swales at least once per year.
+Mow swales as needed for vegetation growth.
 Do not cut the grass shorter than three to four inches, otherwise the effectiveness of the vegetation in reducing flow velocity and removing pollutants may be reduced.
-Do not let grass height exceed 6 inches.
+Do not let grass height exceed 6 inches in Dry Swales.